-This course introduces students to the field of Behavioral Health and Human Services.
-In this course, students gain an understanding of the historical underpinnings of the field.
-Students are also introduced to the work of the human service provider and the milieu in which client services are provided.
-An exploration of ethics, values and self-understanding as these apply to the human services worker also comprises an important element of the course.
-An overview of research methods is included as well.
+This course introduces students to the field of Behavioral Health and Human Services, including its history and evolution.
+Students are introduced to the scope of work within the human service profession and the settings where client services are provided.
+The course encourages students to explore ethics, values and self-understanding as these apply to the human services worker and workplace while acquiring communication skills and understanding of applicable current technology.

 Behavioral Health Human Services Courses

 BHHS 101 - Introduction to Behavioral Health & Human Services

 BHHS 102 - Social Determinants of Behavioral Health

 In this course, students learn about the social determinants (economic, social, and political) that affect people's behavioral health and how disparities impact health equity.
 By taking a broad community approach, the course enables students to contextualize individual behavioral health problems to consider ways to improve neighborhoods, increase health access, support high school graduation rates, and build social cohesion and civic participation.